JDonnellyCodeInstitute/bespoke-brushwork/README.md

 ### Bugs

-- NOT YET FIXED - Images all taken from smart phone rather than online repository.
+- NOT YET FIXED - Images all taken from smartphone rather than an online repository.
 Currently take up too much space (as of 10:00 20/07/2024) and are impacting the performance of the site.
 Currently investigating means of size reduction to get each page to a state of high performance (a score of 90 or above in the Lighthouse section of Dev Tools).
   - UPDATE - (21:56 20/07/2024) - Progress made.
-Both the enquire and confirmation pages now showing a lighthouse score >90 for performance.
+Both the enquire and confirmation pages now show a lighthouse score >90 for performance.
 Still working on the gallery and landing pages.
-    - FIXED - (21:03 21/07/2024) - Images resized / compressed as appropriate.
-Lighthouse performance scores within acceptable range.
+    - FIXED - (21:03 21/07/2024) - Images resized/compressed as appropriate.
+Lighthouse performance scores within an acceptable range.
-- FIXED - Height issue with hero image slideshow on large screens due to nature of non-JavaScript method, resolved via media query and altering the inputs of the slideshow animation.
+- FIXED - Height issue with hero image slideshow on large screens due to the nature of the non-JavaScript method, resolved via media query and altering the inputs of the slideshow animation.
 - FIXED - General improvement in responsivity across the site, mainly corrected via media query particularly on About Us and Services sections on index.html.
-- FIXED - Hover effect put in place on all Anchor elements to improve user experience, HOWEVER, was not supposed to affect social media anchors in footer, increased selector specificity to exclude footer items and improve user experience.
+- FIXED - Hover effect put in place on all Anchor elements to improve user experience, HOWEVER, was not supposed to affect social media anchors in the footer, increased selector specificity to exclude footer items and improve user experience.

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
-  - On the left-hand sidebar, in the Code and automation section, select Pages.
+  - On the left-hand sidebar, in the Code and Automation section, select Pages.
   Ensure:
     -  Source is set to 'Deploy from Branch'.
     -  Main branch is selected.